 Lent is the forty-day period that precedes Easter observed by many Christians.
 The premise of Lent is that it is a time of spiritual introspection and self-examination that can lead us toward a renewed, stronger faith and a closer relationship with God.
-If you think about it, the self-reflection of Lent is rather like the soulful contemplation most of us experience at some time in our grief.
-When we grieve we must look inward so that we may see who we well and truly are, what it is we value, and what is most important to us in life.
-At the core of our inmost being we find whether our faith is a superficial ornament of life or the essential foundation on which all of life is built.
+If you think about it, the observance of Lent is a little like the soulful contemplation most of us experience at some time in grief.
+When we grieve, we must look inward to see who we are at the core of our being, what it is we value, and what is most important to us in life.
+At the heart of our innermost self, we see whether our faith is a superficial ornament of life or the essential foundation on which all of life is built.

 One year on Ash Wednesday I was driving along trying to figure out why I wasn’t feeling especially attuned to Lent.
-As I paused to look inside my own heart I realized that my sense of disconnection had to do with distractions—the daily of care of an aging parent, the demands of business, the persistent state of feeling barely above the water line with my volunteer commitments and in my personal life.
-My laundry list of reasons included all the things of this world that often keep us from diving below the grief-battered surface of our capable exterior self to pause for a season and encounter our more complex interior self where we discern that which is still whole and intact in our lives and own with spiritual honesty the pain of our grief and brokenness.
+As I paused to look inside my own heart I realized that my sense of disconnection had to do with distractions—the demands of business, the persistent state of feeling barely above the water line with my volunteer commitments, and the disruption of grief in my personal life.
+My laundry list of reasons included all the things of this world that too often keep us from diving below the grief-battered surface of our capable exterior to pause for a season and encounter our more complex interior self.
+This is where we acknowledge all that's still whole and intact in our lives.
+This is where we own the pain and brokenness of our grief with complete spiritual honesty.

-When we grieve—especially at Lent—sometimes it is sufficient simply to identify and acknowledge our distractions and pray that our mind, heart, and soul will find some deeper focus, “Let the words of my mother and the meditation of my heart be acceptable to you, O LORD, my rock and my redeemer” (Psalm 19:14 NRSV).
-Perhaps we make the spiritual effort to see the interplay of grief and Lent in our lives, or maybe we defer our soul-searching to a time when some balance and order return to life—when the muddle is less, when we have a clearer view of life, when we can breathe again.
+When we grieve—especially at Lent—sometimes it's sufficient simply to recognize that we are distracted and pray that our mind, heart, and soul will find some deeper focus, “Let the words of my mother and the meditation of my heart be acceptable to you, O LORD, my rock and my redeemer” (Psalm 19:14 NRSV).
+Perhaps we make an effort to see the spiritual interplay of grief and Lent in our lives.
+Or perhaps we defer our soul-searching to a time when some balance and order return to life—when the muddle is less, when we have a clearer view of life, when we can breathe again.
 There are no rules for Lent or grief.

 At Lent and in grief we seek a deeper experience of the grace of God.
 Look within.
 God’s grace is the love that destroys all our pride.
 As we grieve at Lent may we see more clearly that God’s grace is the essence of love at work in our lives, the sacred gift that restores us and makes us whole.